-Everywhere you look in 2018 there are strong women and girls proving that whatever men can do, they can do, too.
+Everywhere you look there are strong women and girls proving that whatever men can do, they can do, too.

 Feminists around the world are calling for change, because the fight for equality isn’t over yet.
 But, let’s be honest, feminism isn’t exactly a 21st-century initiative.
 As amazing as the current movement is, we’d be nothing without the strong foundations laid by powerful women through history.